nlip-project/security_guidelines/README.md

 - Add biometric re-auth for high-privilege sessions, adding a second layer of identity verification.
 - For queue-poisoning: Require per-event MAC tied to jti + user-ID; enforce origin-server binding.
 - Specify nonce/JTI validity (e.g., 5 minutes) and require queue-level AES-GCM encryption.
+- If NLIP deployments use an in-band conversation token (e.g., in submessages), it MUST be treated as a session credential equivalent to HTTP cookies or OAuth tokens.
+Such tokens MUST NOT be shared with the Agent LLM or exposed in application-level payloads.
+Enforce standard session-handling protections (short lifetime, rotate on privilege escalation, bind to client identity, proof-of-possession).

 ### 3.6 Memory Injection Attack (MINJA)